-The H-1B classification has an annual numerical limit (cap) of 65,000 new statuses visas each fiscal year (beginning October 1 and ending September 30).
+The H-1B classification has an annual numerical limit (cap) of 65,000 new statuses/visas each fiscal year (beginning October 1 and ending September 30).
 An additional 20,000 H-1Bs are available to the H-1B beneficiaries with a U.S. master's degree or higher.
-During the last cap filing season, USCIS received 308,613 H-1B registrations, which marked a 12.5% increase over the previous filing season.
-Roughly 48% of the FY 2022 registrations were for candidates with U.S. advanced degrees.

-H-1B Cap Exemptions
+H-1B Cap-Exempt Cases

 Some H-1B visa petitions are exempt from the annual cap.
-Exempt petitions include those requesting an extension or amendment of previously approved cap-subject H-1B petition, or a petition filed by an institution of higher education or a related/affiliated nonprofit entity, a nonprofit research organization, or a governmental research organization.
+Exempt petitions include those requesting an extension or amendment of a previously approved cap-subject H-1B petition, or a petition filed by an institution of higher education or a related/affiliated nonprofit entity, a nonprofit research organization, or a governmental research organization.